cartolari/devenv_setup/README.md

   - Ag the silver searcher (a really fast substitute for grep in development environments)
   - Vagrant (development environments in a virtual machine)
+  - Docker (run your apps into lightweight containers)

 \* chruby requires you to source a file before start to work if you use bash this is done automatically by adding a file in /etc/profiles.d/.
 But if you do